CMU-MBL/JointAnglePrediction_JOB/README.md

   ```

   # How to run (Demo version):
-  This demo version code allows you to run the framework using your own data.
-Following steps are required.
+  This demo version of the code allows you to run the framework using your own IMU data.
+The following steps are required.
   ## 1. Preparation
-  You should prepare each IMU data (acceleration and angular velocity) of two segments and ground truth (optional) of joint angle.
-Also prepare trained model of angle and orientation predictor.
-In the model folder, both ```model.pt``` and ```model_kwargs.pkl``` should be exist.
+  IMU data (acceleration and angular velocity) from two segments and ground truth joint angle (optional), as well as the trained model of angle and orientation are needed.
+In the model folder, both ```model.pt``` and ```model_kwargs.pkl``` should exist.

   ## 2. Run the code
   ```bash